 LAST DAY OF THE FESTIVAL – People clamor outside the Cavern to see The Overtures, a phenomenal Sixties retrospective.
 Unfortunately, I wasn’t warned about what awaited me in the cellar below.

 HELLO ELO – A Jeff Lynne impersonator catches me in mid-shot.

 I’ll give him this.
 He managed to hit all the notes in “Oh Darling!,” though it still put me off my Beatles.
 Octopus’s Garden is pretty thin fare, but this ponce turned it into a saccharine fest that sent diabetics rushing for their insulin.
 The sublime “Because” was inexplicably subjected to an occasional touch of Yoko screech for good measure.
-I am on the verge of acrimony while he wrecks “Sun King,” as I ponder the possibility of he and James Blunt dying in the same car accident.
+I am on the verge of acrimony while he wrecks “Sun King,” as I ponder the possibility of him and James Blunt dying in the same car accident.
 “Sun King” is all about the rich harmonies, and all we got was his limp, flat, reedy solo.
 I didn’t pay to hear some soy-boy showboat waste an hour of my life, I was there to enjoy a proper Sixties-style rock band.